 - Australia - Text by M. Alan Kazlev and Stephen Inniss

 An island continent between the Indian and Pacific Oceans on Old Earth.
 It is the smallest on Old Earth, with an area of 8,560,000 square kilometres, and it was not well suited to long term agricultural uses, so it did not contain any major civilizations or polities until the Industrial Age.
-It did become a prosperous continent/nation, and was a force in the Interplanetary Age as part of the alliance called Greater Australia.
+After several centuries of sustained immigration, Australia became a prosperous nation, and was an important power on Earth during much of the Interplanetary Age.

 - Bhutan - Text by Mike Miller